Sky Cable Corporation: Destiny Cable

-Sky Fiber
+Sky TruFiber

-Sky Fiber (formerly Sky Broadband) is the broadband internet service brand of Sky launched in early 2011.
+Sky TruFiber (formerly Sky Broadband and Sky Fiber) is the broadband internet service brand of Sky launched in early 2011.
 The assets of MyDestiny broadband internet was consolidated in this brand after the acquisition from Solid Broadband Corporation.
-It has over 170,000 subscribers and is currently the fastest growing segment of the company.
+It has over 350,000 subscribers and is currently the fastest growing product of Sky.
 In 2012, Sky Broadband became the first internet service provider in the country to offer residential ultra high-speed internet with a download speed of up to 200 Mbit/s in select residential areas in Metro Manila.
-In 2019, SKY Broadband replaced as SKY Fiber.
+In 2019, Sky Broadband was rebranded to Sky Fiber.

+Following the partnership agreement with Converge to upgrade/utilize Sky's broadband infrastructure, Sky Fiber was renamed as Sky TruFiber in October 2024.

 Sky Direct

-Sky Direct is the satellite television brand of Sky.
-It offers direct-broadcast satellite television in the country.
+Sky Direct was a satellite television service.
+It offered direct-broadcast satellite television in the country.
 It boasts a nationwide coverage and exclusive HD and SD channels not available on other providers.
-As of March 2019, Sky Direct has over 1 million subscribers.
+Before its shutdown in March 2019, Sky Direct had over 1 million subscribers.
 It stopped operations on June 30, 2020, due to the expiration of its franchise (and that of ABS-CBN's) on May 4, 2020.